sighupio/workshop-material/devsecopsday/supply-chain-security/hands-on/08-unleash-pipeline.md

 Create tekton `pipeline` and `pipelinerun` resources (this will automatically start the pipeline run):
 > **Note**
 > In order to push and pull from SIGHUP registry you need the credentials.
-> If you want to try this at home use your own registry 😁
+> If you want to try this at home use your own registry 😁 (for example you can use the free plan of [Docker Hub](https://hub.docker.com)

 Create the `hands-on/tekton/registry_credentials.yaml` file with this structure: